We’re in the last quarter of the year and you’re probably getting ready for holiday shopping. Or maybe not.

 12. Comparison Shop

 Be sure to comparison shop.
-Don’t commit to one thing at the first place you see it.
+Don’t commit to one thing in the first place you see it.

 Look at two to three retailers to compare the prices.
 With a Rakuten account, you will be able to coordinate this better.